 I fell in love with the thought of having your own thing that you could create from anywhere in the world and sell to anyone anywhere.

 This and the drive to create something of value led me to start looking around for other more modern means of learning that were more aligned with my learning style.

 That’s when I started buying a lot of online udemy courses, while finishing my degree.
 I felt that I just bought them because as Neo I would suddenly ‘get’ the knowledge and skills that they were selling.

-I read some books, launched some small things with the half cooked content I got from the content I bought but I never felt quite ready.
-I always was missing that small detail that would make me understand the tools and methods that I was using.
+I read some books, launched some small things with the half cooked coding skills I got from the content I bought but I never felt quite ready.
+I was always missing that small detail or overall picture that would make me understand the tools and methods that I was using.

 That’s when I finally decided to go to a coding Bootcamp.
 I was reading so much praise about them on Medium and other Social Media spaces that I frequented and read skepticaly how people with no past history on engineering started to earn 50k+ salaries or launched their startups thanks to the skills they got.

 After researching for a bit I found out that Le Wagon was opening up in Mexico City and it seemed to be the best option compared to the alternatives.